Open-Nyzo/Nyzo-Q/README.md

 Again, this scoring is too naive as it does not keep the c-class information. every digit of the ip has equal importance, and in the end all that counts is the quantity.

-It's like having 4 lottery wheels with 0-255 on each, spinning the 4 and adding the scores.

 ### linear_ip_lottery